 - When they walk into the door of their house, they are to bring that energy into their home and commit to keeping it there – regardless of outside distractions.

-- I want them to read “The Rules of Anger”.
+- Anger is destructive.
+I ask them to read “The Rules of Anger”.
 If they are angry, make an agreement not to engage or discuss the situation until both parties have cooled down.
-Anger is only destructive.